gradle/gradle/design-docs/implicit-file-type-coercion.md

 2. The name of the property-to-be-set
 3. The invalid type
 4. A description of what the valid types are, or how to find out what the valid types are
+5. If the value could not be coerced because it's effectively relative and the target object has no "base" that this is the case

 ### Test coverage